focus-editor/focus/LOG.md

     - Ignore project folders which are children of another project folder?
     - Trace the whole project to see if we're doing something stupid

-- On del, when deleting a newline, delete until the text starts, if the line is empty (then maybe no whitespace trimming will be required)
++ On del, when deleting a newline, delete until the text starts, if the line is empty (then maybe no whitespace trimming will be required)
-    - Also, check if it's whitespace all until the newline, then maybe delete all that in one go?
+    + Also, check if it's whitespace all until the newline, then maybe delete all that in one go?
+- On backspace, don't delete to tab stops if in the middle of a line
+    - Also, when deleting a newline, delete all the way to non-space

 - Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
     - Draw a figure - will that cause longer frames sometimes?
 Probably that's ok?